-The Collection's first home was at Malleny Gardens in Balerno near Edinburgh,: this arrangement was engineered by collaboration between the National Trust for Scotland and the SBA.
-A display cage was built and the Collection was then displayed there form 1986 until 2000, when it was moved to Suntrap Gardens.
-It is now at Binnie Plants in West Lothian, housed in a new display cage, and still available for viewing by any visitors.
+The Collection's first home was at Malleny Gardens in Balerno near Edinburgh.
+This arrangement was engineered by collaboration between the National Trust for Scotland and the SBA.
+A display cage was built and the Collection was then displayed there from 1986 until 2000, when it was moved to Suntrap Gardens.

 The purpose of the Collection is to promote interest and involvement in the Art & Craft of Bonsai through well-presented displays of trees.
-The the Collection features pines, beeches, larches, oaks and other species indigenous to Scotland.
-These are complimented some more more exotic varieties including a Persimmon gifted from Xi'an, Edinburgh's twin city in the People's Republic of China.
+The Collection features pines, beeches, larches, oaks and other species indigenous to Scotland.
+These are complimented by some more exotic varieties including a large white pine and 2 large hinoki cypresses.

 In order to achieve these objectives fully, a lot of work has to be done, all of it by dedicated volunteers.
 In March 2001 the Collection was the subject of a BBC2 TV programme in the Curious Gardeners' Series.

-National Collection trees form the nucleus of the display at the SBA's National Exhibition and at Gardening Scotland.
+Scottish Collection trees form part of the nucleus of the display at the SBA's National Exhibition and at Gardening Scotland.